Jack742/Person-Tracking-Robot/README.md

-# Tracking of Humans in Robotic Workspace
+# Visual Tracking of Humans in Robotic Workspace